 That’s why I’m so pumped to stack up two major players in the online dating industry and have one come out on top.
 In the matchup between eharmony and OkCupid, there can only be one ultimate winner.
 Our dating experts have broken down everything you need to know about these two dating platforms, comparing them by reviews, cost, user base, features, and successes.

 By the end of the article, one of these dating sites will be the winner, and the other will get a participation trophy.
 Let’s get to it!

-eHarmony is on a mission to facilitate marriages, not just dates, and that’s what it has been doing for the last two decades.
-Overall, we give eHarmony 4.5 out of 5.0 stars.
+As a serious dating site, eharmony is on a mission to facilitate marriages, not just dates, and that’s what it has been doing for the last two decades.
+Overall, we give eharmony 4.5 out of 5.0 stars.